kalharbi/sieveable-material/android-material-design.md

   <a name="modal-bottom-sheet-code-example"></a><a name="modal-bottom-sheet-code-example"></a>
   - [**Code Examples**:](#modal-bottom-sheet-code-example)
-  Bottoms sheets can be implemented using the Design Support Library.
+  Bottoms sheets can be implemented using the Design Support Library or a third-party library.

   + Using the Design Support Library
     + Modal Bottom Sheet: Use the `android.support.design.widget.BottomSheetDialogFragment` class.